Eomm/blog-posts/bonus/graphql-loader/README.md

 Cons:

-- Requires more code to setup and configure, you need to create your own `context` to access the database.
+- Requires more code to set up and configure, you need to create your own `context` to access the database.
 - The resolvers must be aware and use the `DataLoader` instance.

 ### Summary

 You have now learned how to use DataLoaders with Mercurius by exploring two different solutions to solve the N+1 problem.
 You may think that mixing the resolvers and the loaders could be a good idea.
-Surely it is doable, but you must turn off one of the two cache to avoid inconsistencies and it could be a bit confusing to manage.
+Surely it is doable, but you must turn off one of the two caches to avoid inconsistencies and it could be a bit confusing to manage.

 If you have found this helpful, you may read [other articles about Mercurius](https://backend.cafe/series/mercurius).